 How to See the Art of Pompeii at the National Archaeological Museum in Naples

-Both Gregg and I had visited Pompeii twice each–Gregg in 1958 when he was eleven, me in 1974 when I was 18 and then together with our daughter in 1994.
-In all those trips, we’d never managed to visit the Naples National Archaeological Museum.
-We came close in 1994 when we took a taxi from our hotel to the museum on our way to Pompeii only to find it closed.
-In those pre-Google days, I’d neglected to read the guide book.
+I’ve visited Pompeii twice before my most recent trip in 2024 and both times, I never managed to visit the Naples National Archaeological Museum.
+I came close when visiting with my family in 1994.
+We took a taxi from our hotel to the museum on our way to Pompeii only to find it closed.

 See the National Archaeological Museum of Naples First!

-Now that I’ve toured the National Archaeological Museum, I can without hesitation recommend that you go there first and then tour the ruins of Pompeii.
-As you’ll discover, Pompeii is pretty much all ruins (quel surprise!) with the vast majority of the frescoes, mosaics, and statues long ago removed to the National Archaeological Museum.
+As you’ll discover, Pompeii and Herculaneum are pretty much all ruins (quel surprise!) with the vast majority of the frescoes, mosaics, and statues long ago removed to the National Archaeological Museum.

 Overview of the National Archaeological Museum in Naples

 In this post, I’ll share some of my favorite parts of the National Archaeological Museum in Naples (MANN) with the proviso that the museum is chock-a-block with amazing objects from antiquity.
-I’ve rarely seen such a beautifully appointed museum where just about every item in it is worth a stop and a good long look.

 You can easily visit the National Archaeological Museum in about two to three hours, depending on your energy level.
 You’ll also find a good cafe so you can take a break for refueling after touring a floor or two.
-We did, and it made all the difference to our enjoyment of the museum.

-When we toured MANN in late April, the crowds were light (unlike the next day in Pompeii!) and we waited only a few minutes at the entrance to buy tickets.
 In busier times of the year, you may want to skip the ticket line by buying your tickets online from the museum’s website or through resellers such as Get Your Guide.
+Here’s an option that includes a guided tour:

 Plan of Attack

 The museum is organized according to type of art, so you’ll find rooms full of artifacts from Pompeii, including sculptures, mosaics, everyday objects, frescoes, and coins.
-We saw most of what was on display in the sculpture, mosaic, everyday objects, and fresco areas.
-The quality of the work is awe-inspiring.

 I suggest starting with the sculptures on the ground floor and then going to the top floor and working your way down.
 Doing so minimizes stair climbs (there’s an elevator to whisk you to the second floor) and conserves energy.